Volunteers save a cheetah's life!

 After that we thought it was probably too good to be true, I had previously spotted a cheetah further up the fence line, but nowhere near here.
 However, there she was, a cheetah tangled in the fence and wrapped around a tree.
 So we called for Dr Kriel to come and help.
 By the time Dr Kriel arrived to dart the cheetah, it was completely dark.
 He had to dart her with a torch light on top of the dart gun!

 We then untangled the wire from around her pelvis and back legs and took her to the clinic.
 Dr Kriel knew that if she was left there, she would be shot on-site if caught by the farmer.
 Luckily she wasn’t injured from the ordeal and was released onto a reserve two days later with two other male cheetahs.

 Once back at the clinic the cheetah was put in a secure cage and kept for observation for two days.
 The cheetah was then released into a safe environment.
-If the volunteers did not spot the cheetah and help it, it would definitely have died.
+If the volunteers had not spotted the cheetah and helped it, it would definitely have died.
 They quite literally saved her life!